Make your emails accessible to everyone

 Why accessibility matters more than ever

-While it doesn’t explicitly mention email newsletters, it does apply to digital services and communications.
+While the EAA doesn’t explicitly mention email newsletters, it does apply to digital services and communications.

 1. Use real text (not images of text)